maudeve-it/ST7735S-STM32/HOWTO/README.md

 - section 2 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling moode, Interrupt mode or DMA mode).
 You must uncomment no less and no more than ONE definition here
 - section 3 - Backlight Mode: see [BACKLIGHT page](../BACKLIGHT)
 - section 4 - Buffer size: define the "Buffer Level" you like (assign a value between 10 and 16 included) see [youtube video](../BACKLIGHT) for information and analisys.
-- section 5 - Display size: despite the ST7735 SPI driver can handle displays of any size and color modes, this library was tensed only on a 128x160 display running in RBG565.
+- section 5 - Display size: despite the ST7735 SPI driver can handle displays of any size and color modes, this library was tested only on a 128x160 display running in RBG565.

 ---
 ## HOW TO: come configurare un progetto con questo software